It’s time to Break It Down!

 According to tradition, mine if no one else’s, my Christmas post includes a complement of Songs of the Season.
 Today’s issue will constitute the next edition in that tradition.
 It’s Tuesday night, or in my personal time dimension, Blog Night.
 In keeping with what I do, let’s make it so, Wednesday’s coming!
 As incorporated in the title above, many purists celebrate Twelve Days of Christmas.
 This has been documented in song, book form, at least one movie, and in countless tales and renditions.

-It would be patently unfair, inappropriate, and frankly, unimaginable, for me to launch into a Christmas 2021 post without at least mentioning COVID-19, aka coronavirus.
+It would be patently unfair, inappropriate, and frankly, unimaginable, for me to launch into a Christmas 2022 post without at least mentioning COVID-19, aka coronavirus.
 Again!
-According to the CDC, there have been over 51.3 million cases of coronavirus reported in the United States, along with more than 800,000 deaths.
-Recently, a new variant, Omicron, has emerged.
-In less than 3 weeks, it has rocketed to the leading variant in the U.S. Since Covid vaccines have been introduced, over 200 million Americans have gotten at least one shot.
+According to the CDC, there have been over 99.7 million cases of coronavirus reported in the United States, and over a million deaths.
+Since Covid vaccines have been introduced, over 224M Americans, or 68% of the population has attained the full regimen of shots.
+That’s good, if not great news.
 Oddly enough, though vaccines are the most effective vaccine combatant, many of us still resist getting them, elevating the risk level for their own life, as well as that of others.
 May each and every single life lost to this scourge, as well as the ones that will be lost, Rest In Peace, and may their memories be a blessing.
-Let us pray that we solve the COVID-19 riddle, so that we don’t have to have another Coronavirus Christmas.

 Here, as scheduled, is the blog.
 I hope you enjoy the blog/e-concert.